 Our 100 % Zakat Policy

-The Indus Hospital, has a dedicated Welfare Department, manned by multiple scholars (Ulema) qualified from Darul Uloom Karachi, working directly under the supervision of an independent Shariah Board, comprising of Mufti Najeeb Khan, Mufti Ebrahim Essa and Mufti Umair and who directly report to renowned scholar Mufti Taqi Usmani.
+Indus Hospital & Health Network, has a dedicated Welfare Department, manned by multiple scholars (Ulema) qualified from Darul Uloom Karachi, working directly under the supervision of an independent Shariah Board, comprising of Mufti Najeeb Khan, Mufti Ebrahim Essa and Mufti Umair and who directly report to renowned scholar Mufti Taqi Usmani.

 Upon arrival of each patient (except for patients in critical condition), they are assessed by our Welfare Officers (Ulema) who determine whether the patient is eligible (Mustahiq) for Zakat or not.
 Based on their assessment, they mark the patient as such in the Hospital’s Management Information System (HMIS).
 There onwards, the patient is provided medical treatment without the doctors and medical staff knowing whether the patient is Zakat-eligible or not.